Analysis | How Same-Sex Marriage Could Become Legal in India

 India’s highest court will hear arguments on whether to legalize same-sex marriage on March 13, a landmark for the country of 1.4 billion people and for the global movement for LGBTQ rights.
 A ruling that finds gay marriages are allowed under India’s constitution would run counter to the socially conservative sentiment of Prime Minister Narendra Modi’s Hindu-nationalist Bharatiya Janata Party, as well as wide swaths of the country’s Muslim community.
-But younger Indians tend to be more accepting, and absent any intervention from Parliament, the court’s decision will be the law of the land.
+But younger Indians tend to be more accepting.

 1. What’s the legal situation now?